curateteaching/digitalpedagogy/keywords/queer.md

 * Edited by Aristea Fotopoulou and Kate O'Riordan
 * Ada: A Journal of Gender, New Media, and Technology

 This special issue of *Ada* hopes, in the words of the editors, to explore "what the concept of praxis could offer in our thinking about the intersections of gender, digital media, and technology.
-Praxis in both Marxist and in Arendtian political thought brings together theory, philosophy and political action into the realm of the everyday."
+Praxis in both Marxist and in Arendtian political thought brings together theory, philosophy and political action into the realm of the everyday" (n. pag.).
 The special issue also highlights the ways that digital projects like the journal *Ada* can be open source, be committed to an "transparent, productive, and rigorous peer review process," and be created, designed, published, and distributed collectively online.

 ### Related Materials